raphaela-dias/synthify/README.md

 9. Execute o comando `python manage.py runserver` no terminal

-10. Selecione as teclas Ctrl + click no link do servidor local
+10. Selecione a tecla Ctrl + click no link do servidor local